hpi-swa-teaching/SmalltalkDocs/README.md

 ### Start the frontend

 Run `python -m SimpleHTTPServer` in the extracted folder.
+The frontend runs now on port 8000.